kayleeburch/Kaylee_Burch_task_manager_assessment/README.md

     header Token.
   - on the front end of the site, we are setting the token in the user's local storage and passing to each endpoint to verify authorization.
   - For password hashing and management, I am using Werkzeug and am saving the hashed password on the user.

+- Hosting:
+  - I ended up using AWS Amplify for hosting the front end of the site, we could also use EC2 and we could even connect DynamoDB for our db.
+  - right now I have continuous deployments set up for whenever I push to my "staging" branch just due to the projects size.

+  Thanks for taking a look and please feel free to reach me at my email: kayleemburch@gmail.com if you have any questions or comments!
+Feedback is much appreciated!